cjungmann/raspi/bsd/README_build_sd.md

      unxz "${fname}"
      ~~~

+1. Execute *bsd_copy* to prepare the SD card
+   - Determine the target SD card in the `/dev` directory.
+   - execute *bsd_copy* as root, with the SD target:
+     `sudo ./bsd_copy /dev/sdx`
+   - You can enter a host name and an initial **wheel**
+     user in order to have root privileges over an SSH
+     connection.

+1. Initialize the OS on the Raspberry Pi
+   - Unmount the MSDOSBOOT device, waiting for the write warning
+     to disappear.
+   - Mount SD card in the Raspberry Pi device and power up.
+   - Login as root with password root (you'll need to change this).
+   - cd to `/boot/msdos`
+   - run `bsd_setup`.
+Don't use **sudo** because it's not yet
+     installed and also because, since you're logged in as *root*,
+     you wouldn't need **sudo** anyway.
+   - Do some errands.
+The setup takes a **long** time.

+The following steps are for manually preparing the SD card
+and setup upon first boot.
+They remain as a reference, but
+the best practice is to use **bsd_copy** and **bsd_setup**.

 1. Copy OS image to SD
    - Identify SD card in `/dev` directory
    - Fully clean the SD card with `wipefs -a /dev/sdx`